MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR53de09ff5f206e9-Taxable-Year-Which-Deductions-Taken/section-1.468A-5.md

 (iii) Safekeeping activities (*see* § 53.4941(d)-3(c)(2), *Example 3,* of this chapter).

-(c) *Disqualification of nuclear decommissioning fund* - (1) *In general* - (i) *Disqualification events.* Except as otherwise provided in paragraph (c)(2) of this section, the IRS may, in its discretion, disqualify all or any portion of a nuclear decommissioning fund if at any time during a taxable year of the fund -
+(c) *Disqualification of nuclear decommissioning fund*—(1) *In general*—(i) *Disqualification events.* Except as otherwise provided in paragraph (c)(2) of this section, the IRS may, in its discretion, disqualify all or any portion of a nuclear decommissioning fund if at any time during a taxable year of the fund—

 (A) The fund does not satisfy the requirements of paragraph (a) of this section; or